HuffAndStuff/Audacity-Discord-Sync/README.md

 # Description:
 This is a personal project that was written for recording a podcast through Discord.
-We were disappointed that multiple online issues existed due to poor internet connections, which lead us to needing to do local recordings of each persons audio.
+We were disappointed that multiple online issues existed due to poor internet connections, which led us to needing to do local recordings of each person's audio.
 This essentially is a discord "Clapperboard" for starting the recordings at the same time.
+Discord can have multiple instances of the same bot running on the same guild, and as such we can each run an instance that opens a mod-pipe in Audacity.

-You're welcome to use the tool, but it will likely have sporatic updates or changes without warning.
+You're welcome to use the tool, but it will likely have sporadic updates or changes without warning.

 # Warnings:
 Technically there are two security concerns to keep in mind:
 1. Firstly Enabling mod-script-pipe in Audacity does have some security concerns due to a remote object running commands through the program.
 Please see https://manual.audacityteam.org/man/scripting.html
 2. Secondly each member of the recording will need to be running the bot.
 This allows all of them to sync to the same command at the same time.
-But does expose your Bot Key.
+But does expose your Bot Key to each individual running the script / bot.
 This is a very high risk, and as such should not be given to anyone without trust.

 # Directions: